shadowga/website/_docs/1/f-contributing.md

 title: 1f.
 Contributing
 permalink: /docs/1/f-contributing/
 ---
+There are many ways to contribute to our server; including architecture, development, and even contribution of money to help us out.
+Contributing is a great way to assist not just the server, but our community as a whole.

 ## Donating
 Although our server is a non-profit organisation, donating to the server helps our community thrive and pays the bills.